-A tick bite — that’s what started Kate’s relationship with Children’s Hospitals and Clinics of Minnesota.
+A tick bite — that’s what started Kate’s relationship with Children’s Minnesota.

 In a time of uncertainly, Kate relied on the staff at Children’s to provide care for her son, and answers related to his illness.
 Her positive experience led her to later giving her time to our organization and those that matter most: the kids and families.